apify/apify-docs/sources/academy/webscraping/scraping_basics_python/11_scraping_variants.md

 ]
 ```

 However, some products with variants will have the `price` field set.
-That's because the shop sells all these variants for the same price, so the product listing displayed the price as an exact number:
+That's because the shop sells all these variants for the same price, so the product listing displays the price as a fixed amount:

 <!-- eslint-skip -->
 ```json title=products.json